 “Character is unfakeable goodness.” – David Brooks

 I’m not one to be distracted by external symbols of power such as wealth, looks and influence.
 For someone to stand out in my eyes, the individual has to have something more genuine and profound.
 They should possess a special essence – that je ne sais quoi, as the French say.

 According to Brooks, we now live in a society that encourages us to focus on our career and ambition without providing us with any guidance on how to cultivate a rich and meaningful inner life.
-We have learned how to promote and advertise ourselves and seek the skills needed for success while neglecting to cultivate critical character-building traits such as sympathy, humility and honest self-confrontation.
+We’ve learned how to promote and advertise ourselves and seek the skills needed for success while neglecting to cultivate critical character-building traits such as sympathy, humility and honest self-confrontation.

-Pivotal figures such as Gandhi, Mother Teresa and Abraham Lincoln epitomize this power because of how they fearlessly championed what they believed in from a place of love, compassion and inner peace.
+Pivotal figures such as Gandhi, Mother Teresa and Abraham Lincoln epitomize this power because of how they fearlessly championed what they believed in from a place of courage and compassion.
 Like master alchemists, they transformed fear and animosity into love and benevolence.

 Here are some simple ways by which you can work on building your character:

-- Invest in your personal growth: Even though all human beings are born into this world with a basic sense of morality, it is our duty to build on this ethical foundation and maintain it throughout our life’s journey.
+3. Invest in your personal growth: Even though all human beings are born into this world with a basic sense of morality, it’s our duty to build on this ethical foundation and maintain it throughout our life’s journey.
 This can be accomplished by involving ourselves in personal development and activities that boost self-awareness.
 This includes reading books, going on retreats and workshops, and consulting a mental health or spiritual professional or coach when needed.
 Engaging in these activities will help you grasp both the depth and breadth of life and how it relates to the many nuances of your inner psyche.

-- Don’t be afraid of challenges: Adversities and setbacks are what truly build character.
+4. Don’t be afraid of challenges: Adversities and setbacks are what truly build character.
 If you have been through some rough times, it’s important that you reflect on what happened and learn from the difficulties that you encountered in the past.
 I also suggest setting up challenges for yourself to get you out of your comfort zone on a regular basis.
 Agree to take up that difficult work assignment or sign up for that grueling class at the gym.
 Tackling these challenges will strengthen your courage muscles and self-confidence over time.
 Remember that there is nothing more powerful than experiential learning.

-Wouldn’t it be great if others could feel this way about you and me?
-I certainly think so.
+Wouldn’t it be great if others could feel this way about us?

 All my best on your journey,